 Before joining Lightkeeper, Steve spent three years as a Vice President at ITG where he was responsible for research, development and operational support for the Fair Value product suite.
 His prior roles include building trading systems for U.K. and European long / short equity portfolios at PHZ Capital Partners, as well as systems for fraud prediction at AT&T Laboratories.

 Steve earned his PhD in Computer Science from Rutgers University, after obtaining degrees at the Massachusetts Institute of Technology (BS Computer Science) and Syracuse University (MS Computer Engineering).

 Steve and his wife live in Marlborough, MA with their son.
-When he is off-duty, he enjoys cooking, hiking, and recreational computing.
+When he is off-duty, he enjoys cooking, hiking, recreational computing, and a good cigar.

-TJ joins Lightkeeper with a background in research and development in cloud computing, converged systems infrastructure, web-based applications, and service oriented architecture in corporate and academic environments, and technology start-ups.
+TJ joined Lightkeeper with a background in research and development in cloud computing, converged systems infrastructure, web-based applications, and service oriented architecture in corporate and academic environments, and technology start-ups.

 He has been an independent technology consultant for multiple software analytics start-ups develop and design cloud computing platforms for their mobile and web applications, back-end services, and data storage.
 In addition, TJ aided his clients in transition to using DevOps practices and micro-service architectures.

 TJ was formerly a Senior Software and Research Engineer at Hewlett-Packard (HP), Inc. where worked on the Global Data Center Services Automation and Tools Engineering team.
 While at HP, his work involved developing next generation software-defined technologies to improve automation, sustainability, and infrastructure operations.
 His solutions have been published at technology conferences, online media articles, integrated into HP products, and saved the company millions of dollars.